Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Two classes of asymmetric copulas

-The distribution of $X$ in the above definition reduces to the scale mixture of normals -- hence becomes elliptically symmetric -- if and only if $\beta=0$.
-Consequently, the vector $\beta$ in the location mixture component acts as the \emph{skewness/asymmetry} parameter.
+where $W$ and $Z$ are independent, $W\sim F$, and $Z\sim\mathrm N(0,\Sigma)$.
+A normal location-scale mixture is also referred to as a normal \emph{mean-variance mixture} with a linear mean function; see, for example, Section 3.2.2 in \cite{McNeilFreyEmbrechts2005}.
+The distribution of $X$ reduces to the normal scale mixture---hence becomes elliptically symmetric---if and only if $\beta=0$.
+Consequently, the vector $\beta$ acts as the \emph{skewness/asymmetry} parameter.

-A notable subclass of this class of skew-elliptical distributions is the \emph{generalized hyperbolic} (GH) distribution introduced by \cite{Barndorff1977} for the univariate case and extended by \cite{BlaesildJensen1981} for the multivariate case.
+A notable subclass of this class of distributions is the \emph{generalized hyperbolic} (GH) distribution introduced by \cite{Barndorff1977} for the univariate case and extended by \cite{BlaesildJensen1981} for the multivariate case.
 This subclass is derived by selecting the mixing distribution $F$ to be a \emph{generalized inverse Gaussian} (GIG) distribution \citep{BarndorffHalgreen1977}, denoted by $\mathrm N^-(\lambda,\chi,\psi)$ with parameters $\lambda\in\RR, \chi,\psi\ge0$.
 The pdf of the GIG distribution is given by